 Our first EAC purchase was made easier by partnering with consulting firm Engie Impact, who walked us through the bid process and helped us land our first agreement with the renewable energy partner 3Degrees.
-We could have partnered with 3Degrees directly, but having experts in the process helped ensure we were meeting RE100 and our own criteria, landing the best EAC prices, and ultimately gave us more confidence in our approach.
+We could have partnered with 3Degrees directly, but having experts in the process helped meeting RE100 criteria, landing the best EAC prices, and ultimately gave us more confidence in our approach.

-The process was fairly straightforward: all we needed to do was calculate our electricity use by region and 3Degrees sold us the EACs that got us to 100% renewable electricity.
+The process was fairly straightforward: all we needed to do was calculate (where we had the data to do so) or estimate (where we didn't) our electricity use by region, and 3Degrees sold us the EACs that got us to 100% renewable electricity.
 We then had to report this back to RE100 so they could validate our progress.